· Guide ·

-A buffer fund is like a credit amount equal to or greater than one month of your income, but without the risk of high interest rates.
+A buffer fund is like a credit amount equal to or greater than one month of your income, but without the risk of high interest rates or slipping into debt.
 Once your salary arrives, the buffer is automatically refilled.

 Why You Need a Buffer Fund?